C4Q/AC3.2-MorningBreath/README.md

 What you can do is duplicate it (LaunchScreen) in storyboard and make it as entrance View controller of your app.
 Then when view gets loaded - start your animation.
 As a final result you will have "animating splash screen": App starts -> static launch screen -> transition to entrance view controller  which won't be visible by user because scenes look the same .
 This Something I am still working on as Animation is something out of the scope of what I’ve learned so far.
 For now are morning breath app has an image in the launch screen that as Thinley stated : “looks like a 20th century fox film poster”

-creating an app Icon was something I was interested in making too.
+Creating an app Icon was something I was interested in making too.
 So I created our image and shortly figured out that I needed to make an image for each type of simulator Icon size.  making an icon for each of the sizes seemed a lot of work so I found this website: https://makeappicon.com   that gives you a zip file for each of the app Icon sizes.

 ## Thinley

-###Using  Multiple APIs in One Project and Flow of Building World-class App
+###Using Multiple APIs in One Project and the Flow of Building World-class App

 The project taught me how to use all the bits and pieces of Swift that I have been learning in past three months.
-The product I see from this three days project gives me confident that I can build even more sophisticated App in the future.
-One of the most important lesson I have learned from the project is that working on multiple APIs in one project.
-We have used four different APIs and beautifully squeezed in one screen.
-The project also help me in building fairly complicated App while making it easy to use.
-We would have use multiple screens for each APIs but we chose to be user friendly.
+The product I see from this three days project gives me confidence that I can build even more sophisticated Apps in the future.
+One of the most important lessons I have learned from the project is to master the challenge of juggling multiple APIs.
+We displayed information from four different APIs and beautifully squeezed them into one screen.
+The project also help me in building a fairly complicated App while making it easy to use.
+We would have use multiple screens for each APIs but we chose to be efficient and user-friendly.

-On top of that, I learnt some of the simple yet elegant features such as **NSDate object**, **Web-View**, **manipulating API’s parameter**, **segue to designated website** and **AVSpeechSynthesizer object** that reads text.
+On top of that, I learnt some of the simple yet elegant features such as **NSDate Object**, **webView**, **manipulating API’s parameter**, **segue to designated website** and **AVSpeechSynthesizer Object** that reads text.

 ## Vic